ZhuBoao/Social-Network-App-Demo/README.md

 # Social-Network-App-Demo
-This is a Social Network App Demo built by React Native
+This is a Social Network App Demo built by React Native.